 The proposed reverse stock split would become effective as of 11:59 p.m., Eastern Time, (the "Effective Time") on the date of filing the Reverse Stock Split Amendment with the office of the Secretary of State of the State of Delaware.
 Except as explained below with respect to fractional shares, on the Effective Time, shares of our common stock issued and outstanding immediately prior thereto will be combined, automatically and without any action on the part of the stockholders, into one share of our common stock in accordance with the reverse stock split ratio determined by our board of directors.
-We expect to file the Share Increase Amendment authorized by Item 2 with the Secretary of State of Delaware promptly upon approval by our stockholders and in any event prior to effecting any stock split and share decrease authorized by this Item 3.
-Approval by stockholders of this Item 3 is not conditioned upon approval of Item 2; conversely, approval by stockholders of Item 2.
+We expect to file the Share Increase Amendment authorized by Item 2 with the Secretary of State of the State of Delaware promptly upon approval by our stockholders and in any event prior to effecting any stock split and share decrease authorized by this Item 3.
+Approval by stockholders of this Item 3 is not conditioned upon approval of this Item 3; proval of this Item 3.